Dany2005M/climb-tracker/README.md

 ---

-## ✨ Key Features
+### ✨ Key Features

+* **Cloud-Ready Containerization:** Features a multi-stage `Dockerfile` specifically optimized for deploying the application to cloud platforms like **Render**.
+This ensures the Java backend is automatically compiled and packaged into a lightweight, production-ready environment.
+* **Robust Relational Data (PostgreSQL):** Drops in-memory toys for a true production database.
+Utilizes PostgreSQL for reliable data persistence, ensuring data integrity, scalability, and seamless transitions between local testing and cloud deployment.
-* **Authentication & Authorization:** Implements Spring Security with a custom `UserDetailsService`.
-Users can securely register, and all climb data is strictly isolated (users can only view, update, and delete their own climbs).
-Passwords are cryptographically hashed using BCrypt.
+* **Spring Security & Identity Management:** Implements a rigorous authentication layer using a custom `UserDetailsService`.
+Passwords are cryptographically hashed using BCrypt, and API endpoints are strictly protected to ensure users can only modify their own relational data.
-* **Relational Database Mapping:** Utilizes Spring Data JPA to manage One-to-Many relationships between `AppUser` and `Climb` entities.
-* **Global Exception Handling:** Uses `@RestControllerAdvice` to intercept `@Valid` constraints, returning clean, formatted error messages to the client when invalid data is submitted.
+* **Spring Data JPA & ORM Mapping:** Leverages Hibernate to handle complex Object-Relational Mapping (ORM).
+Manages One-to-Many entity relationships dynamically without needing to write raw SQL queries for standard CRUD operations.
-* **Interactive API Documentation:** Integrated with OpenAPI 3 (Swagger) for real-time endpoint testing and schema visualization.
+* **Interactive API Documentation:** Integrated with OpenAPI 3 (Swagger UI), generating a live, interactable web interface directly from the Java code for seamless endpoint testing by clients or frontend teams.
-* **Automated Testing Suite:** * **Data Layer:** Uses `@DataJpaTest` configured to run against a real local PostgreSQL instance to ensure true production-parity database testing.
-    * **Web Layer:** Uses `@WebMvcTest` and Spring Boot 4's new `@MockitoBean` to perform rapid, isolated testing of controller logic and JSON serialization without starting the full server.

 ---